BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 ---
 layout: post
-title: Martigues <-> Fréjus bicycle tour
+title: Coast of Provence bicycle tour
 categories:
   - cycling
 ---

-Last week, my partner and I went on a bicycle tour along the French Mediterranean coast.
+Last week, my partner and I went on a bicycle tour along the French Mediterranean coast in Provence.
 We started from the West of Marseille where we live to join friends near Fréjus which is further along the French Mediterranean coast to the East.

 {% include image.html url="/images/2019/07/camping.jpg" description="Our camping setup" %}
 <br/><br/>